kodmunki/ku4js-webApp/README.md

 });
 ```

+ **For further details you can view the [example/](https://github.com/kodmunki/ku4js-webApp/tree/master/_example) application or watch the tutorial videos COMING SOON.**

 When you have successfully integrated ku4js-webApp into your application you will be able to call your controller
 methods by calling "controller.yourMethod" where "yourMethod" is some method that you have created in your custom
 controller.
 For example, if you had implemented a controller with the method "execute" and wished to call it from